China urges U.S. to avoid official contact with Taiwan

 From a visionary architect escaping post-war Europe to a Brooklyn stripper who marries the son of a Russian oligarch, from a couple of Ozian witches to dozens of wannabe Popes, all the way to the genre-bender (musical, crime-thriller, LGBTQA+ story) Spanish-language tale of a notorious cartel boss’ quest to retire and transition into living as a woman, this Oscar season gives us everything…but a frontrunner.

 “Wicked” boasts more American support – vis-à-vis the SAG Ensemble nomination – whereas “Emilia Perez”, winner of five European Film Awards, including best film, and four Golden Globes including Best Comedy/Musical, and scored 11 BAFTA nominations.
 “Conclave” is also up for Best SAG Ensemble and leads the BAFTA nominations with 12.
 BAFTAS are usually quite predictive of the OSCARS, and that’s because over 10.000 Academy voters (20% of the Academy) have become more international, and BAFTA voters represent such overseas bloc.
-Cannes prize-winner and crowdpleaser “Anora” (Neon), at first a comedy about a sex worker, modern version of “Pretty Woman”, but in truth a serious essay on the treatment of the underclass as human beings caps the top 5.
+Cannes prize-winner and crowdpleaser “Anora” (Neon), at first a comedy about a sex worker in a modern-day version of “Pretty Woman” which in truth is an essay on the treatment of the underclass as human beings, caps the top 5.

 Here are the predicted nominees for Best Picture: